moxystudio/node-proper-lockfile/README.md

 Simply run the test suite with `$ npm test`

 The test suite is very extensive.
-We even have a stress test to guarantee exclusiveness of locks.
+There's even a stress test to guarantee exclusiveness of locks.

 ## License